ExeOutput for PHP™ integrates the entire PHP runtime into your application, allowing for complete customization.

 ExeOutput for PHP can embed PHP extensions directly into the EXE file, eliminating the need for manual deployment.

-ExeOutput for PHP employs virtualization: all PHP files are stored in memory (optionally encoded to prevent memory dumps), while the PHP runtime is made to believe that they are located on the hard disk.
+ExeOutput for PHP uses virtualization: all PHP files are stored in memory (and can be optionally encoded to prevent memory dumps), while the PHP runtime is led to believe they are located on the hard disk.

-Essentially, your PHP application will use a "Data" subfolder to store its PHP files.
-By default, this "Data" virtual subfolder is located in the same directory as the EXE file.
-For example, if your EXE file is located at e:\my folder\myprogram.exe, the path to the "Data" subfolder will be e:\my folder\data.
-You can even specify a custom virtual folder that does not physically exist on the disk!
+Essentially, your PHP application uses a Data subfolder to store its PHP files.
+By default, this “Data” virtual subfolder is in the same directory as the EXE file.
+For example, if your EXE is at E:\my folder\myprogram.exe, the path to the Data subfolder will be E:\my folder\data.
+You can even specify a custom virtual folder that does not physically exist on the disk.

-You can also place actual files into this "Data" subfolder.
-For instance, if you choose to keep some files outside your EXE (referred to as External Files), your PHP application can still access them.
+You can also place physical files into this Data subfolder.
+For instance, if you choose to keep some files outside your EXE (as External Files), your PHP application can still access them.

-If the EXE is located in a writable directory (such as My Documents or the local user's AppData folder), you can write files to the "Data" subfolder.
+If the EXE is in a writable directory (such as My Documents or the user’s local AppData folder), you can write files to the Data subfolder.

-To retrieve the path to the "Data" subfolder, simply use $_SERVER['DOCUMENT_ROOT'].
+To retrieve the path to the Data subfolder, use $_SERVER['DOCUMENT_ROOT'].

-For example, to read a file in the "Data" subfolder, you can use the following code:
+For example, you can use the following code to read a file in the Data subfolder:

 <?php